Karen Inglis

 Karen Inglis is an English self-published children's author.

 Writing

 Inglis' debut, The Secret Lake (2011), was aimed at the 8-11 age group, whereas subsequent have books been aimed at younger readers including the 3-5 range.
-A sequel to The Secret Lake, Return to the Secret Lake, was published in 2022 with a slightly older (8-12) audience in mind than the previous novel.
+Two sequels to The Secret Lake were published, both with a slightly older (8-12) audience in mind than the previous novel.

-In 2018 Inglis published a practical guide book - How to Self-Publish and Market a Children's Book.
+In 2018 Inglis published a practical guide book – How to Self-Publish and Market a Children's Book.